Kim-Edwards/hello-world/README.md

 # hello-world
 Guide to Git.

-Here is my first branch to committ later to the master.
+Here is my first branch to commit later to the master.